fboender/awesome-devop-tools/README.md

 * **[ferm](http://ferm.foo-projects.org/)**:  a tool to maintain complex firewalls, without having the trouble to rewrite the complex rules over and over again.
+* **[lynus](https://cisofy.com/lynis/)**: Lynis is a battle-tested security tool for systems running Linux, macOS, or Unix-based operating system.
+It performs an extensive health scan of your systems to support system hardening and compliance testing.
 * **[testssl](https://testssl.sh/)**: checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as recent cryptographic flaws and more.